 Do you have a prep starting this year?
 Well, here are my “First Day of Prep” survival tips to ensure your morning, whether their first day be tomorrow or next week, starts off happy and stress free for the both of you!
+Especially if you have a temperamental child!

 THE NIGHT BEFORE